yukinogatari/TheOtherRoles-GM/README.md

 - **New Role:** [GM](#gm) (created by [Virtual_Dusk](https://twitter.com/Virtual_Dusk))
 - Added Lovers Options: "Lovers Can Win With Crew", "Lovers Tasks Are Counted"
 - Added Sheriff Options: "Number of Shots"
+- Changed [Mafia](#mafia) so that if only the Janitor and crew remain, the game automatically ends, as the Janitor is unable to kill.
+- Reworked how options are displayed on the lobby screen.
 - Improved performance of Morphling/Camouflager abilities
 - Options to disable admin, security, vitals, and vents
 - Added Japanese translation (by [Virtual_Dusk](https://twitter.com/Virtual_Dusk)) and support for adding [other languages](#translation).